-Upon successful completion of the programme, the Summer School offers a Certificate of Attendance that mentions the workload of 50 hours (28 hours corresponds to 1 ECTS).
+Participants who participate in all sessions will receive a certificate of attendance signed by the coordinators of the summer school.
+Upon request the certificate can mention the workload of 50 hours (28 hours corresponds to 1 ECTS).
 Students can apply for recognition of these credits to the relevant authorities in their home institutions, therefore the final decision on awarding credits is at the discretion of their home institutions.
 We will be happy to provide any necessary information that might be requested in addition to the certificate of attendance.

 EUR 300: The fee includes: participation in the programme, bus tour, bike rentals, lunches, coffee/tea breaks, opening dinner and a farewell dinner